FineUploader/fine-uploader/readme.md

 Initiated by <a href="https://github.com/SimonEast">SimonEast</a>, interested maintainers are welcome!

+We are currently looking for an experienced person who is willing to take over the project.
+The person would decide the direction the project should move and would be responsible for merging contributions, maintaining the code quality, and making sure that the documentation is up-to-date.

+If you are interested please send an email to andrew (at) valums.com.

 ### Summary ###

 This plugin uses an XMLHttpRequest (AJAX) for uploading multiple files with a progress-bar in